-127133 EFRAG supports the direction of the proposals on drafting disclosure requirements.

-128134 In the EFRAG/ANC/FRC DP, some general principles were provided that standard setters should always apply when drafting disclosure requirements.

-EFRAG observes that the NZASB staff's approach achieves many of these principles.
+- 127 EFRAG supports the direction of the proposals on drafting disclosure requirements. - 128 In the EFRAG/ANC/FRC DP, some general principles were provided that standard setters should always apply when drafting disclosure requirements.
+EFRAG observes that the NZASB staff's approach achieves many of these principles. - 129 EFRAG considers in particular that the proposed two-tiered approach can strike a balance between comparability (with the summary information required in all instances subject only to materiality) and relevance (with the 'additional information').

-- 429135 EFRAG considers in particular that the proposed two-tiered approach can strike a balance between comparability (with the summary information required in all instances subject only to materiality) and relevance (with the 'additional information'). - 430136 Although EFRAG does not intend to provide detailed feedback on the illustrative redrafting of the disclosure requirements in IAS 16 and IFRS 3, EFRAG observes that the objectives set for the disclosures are drafted in very generic and similar terms.
-EFRAG considers that, to be useful, clearer objectives must be set at the standards level. - 431137 Furthermore, the boundary between 'summary' and 'additional' information would need to be further clarified to make the approach operational. - 132138 In addition, EFRAG observes that different levels of disclosure requirements are already applied in IFRS Standards depending on whether the entity has (or is in the process of issuing) debt or equity instruments that are traded in a public market, more specifically in IFRS 8 Operating Segments and IAS 33 Earnings per Share.
+- 130 Although EFRAG does not intend to provide detailed feedback on the illustrative redrafting of the disclosure requirements in IAS 16 and IFRS 3, EFRAG observes that the objectives set for the disclosures are drafted in very generic and similar terms.
+EFRAG considers that, to be useful, clearer objectives must be set at the standards level. - 131 In addition, EFRAG observes that different levels of disclosure requirements are already applied in IFRS Standards depending on whether the entity has (or is in the process of issuing) debt or equity instruments that are traded in a public market, more specifically in IFRS 8 Operating Segments and IAS 33 Earnings per Share.
 EFRAG recommends the IASB to consider whether this practice in standard setting should be applied in a more principles-based way or whether the IASB should describe the specific conditions in which such a practice is allowed.